 But you know what happens in the Philippines?
 You get locked out.
 There is no online viewing for certain countries.
 Seriously.
 One time we thought we got it working so we made popcorn, got drinks, and cranked the AC up only to get about three seconds of precious viewing time before the scramble-freeze screen.
 It was 200x more dramatic than it should have been.
-If only this dip had been around then.
+If only this artichoke dip had been around then.

 But the Superbowl.
 I honestly didn’t even know when the Superbowl was until I googled it five seconds ago.
-And as I type this I feel like this same exact post happens every year where I tell you, “But I didn’t even know the Superbowl was coming up.”
+And as I type this I feel like this same exact post happens every year when I tell you, “But I didn’t even know the Superbowl was coming up.”
 Annoying.

 Sorry, guys.
 We don’t change much.